 The United Nations defines the goals of financial inclusion as follows:

 - Access at a reasonable cost for all households to a full range of financial services, including savings or deposit services, payment and transfer services, credit and insurance

 - Safe & secured institutions governed by clear regulation and industry performance standards

 - Financial and institutional sustainability, to ensure continuity and certainty of investment

 - Competition to ensure choice and affordability for clients.

-India took little long to understand and acknowledged the need and importance of “Finclusion” i.e. financial inclusion.
-It came to light or was used first time April 2005 in the annual policy statement presented by Sir.
-Y. Reddy (was then governor of Reserve Bank of India).
-Since then this concept gained some ground and attention and got spread all over in India.
-While recognizing the concerns in regard to the banking practices from across the globe that tend to exclude rather than attract cosmic sections of population, banks were urged to review their policies & practices to align them with the objective of financial inclusion.
-Sadly.
-All the banks shouted together “Change is possible and we believe financial exclusion is a solvable problem” and shown great interest in Finclusion concept but sadly large number of banks backed out of Financial Inclusion.
-They set great example & proved hundred percent correct a very old but simple english statement “Who wants change” – Every one; “Who wants to change” – No one.
+Direct focus went for recognizing the concerns in regard to the banking practices from across the globe that tend to exclude rather than attract cosmic sections of the population.
+Banks were urged to review their policies & practices to align them with the objective of financial inclusion.
+All the banks shouted together “Change is possible and we believe in financial exclusion is a solvable problem”.
+This slogan showed great interest in Finclusion concept but sadly a large number of banks backed out of Financial Inclusion in search of more profits.
+Most of the banks proved the infamous philosophy correct which is old but simple English statement “Who wants change” – Everyone; “Who wants to change” – No one.

 - Crystal clear and basic understanding of Mobile Money, Financial Inclusion & Mobile Payments